Serafina Cuomo

-Serafina Cuomo (born May 21, 1966) is an Italian historian and professor at Durham University.
-Cuomo specialises in the history of ancient mathematics, including the computing practices in ancient Rome and Pappos, and also with the history of technology.
+Serafina Cuomo (born May 21, 1966) is an Italian historian, specialising in ancient mathematics and the history of technology.
+Since 2024, she has served as the A. G. Leventis Professor of Greek Culture at the University of Cambridge.

 Education

-Cuomo achieved a bachelor's degree in Philosophy at the University of Naples and received a doctorate in History and Philosophy from the University of Cambridge.
+Cuomo achieved a bachelor's degree in Philosophy at the University of Naples.
+She received a doctorate in History and Philosophy of Science from the University of Cambridge in 1995, with a PhD thesis titled "The ghost of mathematicians past: tradition and innovation in Pappus' Collectio Mathematica".

 Career

+Cuomo has published on topics in ancient mathematics, including computing practices in ancient Rome and the mathematician Pappus of Alexandria, and the history of technology.

-Cuomo formerly worked as a speaker at Imperial College London, Birkbeck University of London.
-Currently, Cuomo works at Durham University at the Department of Classics and Ancient History.
+Cuomo formerly worked as a lecturer at Imperial College London, Birkbeck University of London, and Durham University.
+In March 2024, she was elected A. G. Leventis Professor of Greek Culture at the University of Cambridge, taking up the post from September 2024.

 In 2019, Cuomo participated in the EHESS (École des Hautes Etudes en Sciences Sociales).